 Matt 20:1-16 presents a God that will only reward some people, and unequally so.
 Proverbs 6:12-15 says that a person devoted to mischief has no chance of healing.
 Luke 17:20-32 is the same; those who look back at the unsaved will themselves be punished, like Lot's wife (Genesis 19:23-26).
 Therefore, there are unsaved people even at the time when God's Kingdom is finally victorious.
 Likewise the parable found in Matthew 25:1-12 indicates that those who do not prepare for the big event will find that "the door is shut" and God no longer knows them.
 Hence, the Bible presents a non-Universalist theology and many Christian organisations have taught a very strict doctrine of select salvation.

 Contradicting the selective salvation verses are plenty of stories and sayings in the New Testament where salvation is universal.
 Universalism has long been a feature of Christianity.
 Modern fundamentalist Christians who deny that anyone else is saved are at odds with the beliefs of many of the very earliest Christians.
-There are parable of the Vineyard in Matthew 20:1-16 and the parables of the Lost Sheep in Matthew 12:11; Matthew 18:11-14 and Luke 15:4-7, which all portray a God who patiently and tirelessly works until every individual is saved.
+There is the parable of the Vineyard in Matthew 20:1-16 and the parables of the Lost Sheep in Matthew 12:11; Matthew 18:11-14 and Luke 15:4-7, which all portray a God who patiently and tirelessly works until every individual is saved.
+Romans 2:4 states that God intends on saving everyone - "God's kindness is intended to lead you to repentance" [NIV].
+As God is all-powerful and perfect, God's intentions are of course all made real.
 Also, Philemon 2:10 says that all will be converted to Christianity (although doesn't say they're all saved) but Luke 3:5 says that even the crooked will be made straight.
 Satan itself, then, will eventually be saved.
 Many Christian organisations have taught a clear universalist doctrine.

 The great Christian Origen in the third century, for example, preached universalism during centuries when Christianity was more varied and interesting.
 He held in particular that fallen beings, and the Devil, would all be saved eventually.
 He was condemned by the Council of Constantinople in 543CE but his 'heresy' of Universalism lived on despite Christian intolerance of all things nice (that culminated in the dark ages).
 The Anabaptists held this view too.